Normal Saline 0.9 Sodium Chloride

 History and Development

 In the early 20th century, Alexis Carrel, a French surgeon and biologist, further refined saline solutions and developed techniques for their sterile preparation and administration.
-Carrel's work helped to establish the use of saline solutions as a routine part of surgical and medical care.
+Which means carrel's work helped to establish the use of saline solutions as a routine part of surgical and medical care.
 Over the years, normal saline has become the most widely used intravenous fluid in medicine, thanks to its safety, efficacy, and versatility.
 Its formulation has remained largely unchanged for decades, a testament to its fundamental importance in maintaining fluid and electrolyte balance.

 Essential Concepts